erciomunoz/academic-kickstart-1/content/home/publications2.md

 weight = 21  # Order that this section will appear.

 title = "Publications"
-# subtitle = "Central Bank of Chile"
+subtitle = "Including accepted and forthcoming"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.